linuxcaffe/tw-tod-sh/README.md

 ### Benefits

 De-selecting reports that are not actionable "now" can reduce a large list by half, dramatically improving the signal-to-noise ratio, and making it clearer which tasks can (and should) be done immediately.

+### Issues

+There are always bugs, and there could always be improvements.
+Contributions, ideas and comments are welcome at https://github.com/linuxcaffe/tw-tod-sh